-Applicants or their partners and all household members must have a current positive residence history to qualify for a Community contribution award.
+Applicants or their partners and all household members must be able to demonstrate as much as reasonably possible that they have a current positive residence history to qualify for a Community contribution award and that none of the following apply:

-- 1. No on-going culpable involvement in anti-social behaviour or criminal activities. - 2.
-No breaches of tenancy within the last 3 years - 3.
-No outstanding lawfully recoverable housing-related debt over £100. - 4.
-Not have an outstanding unspent conviction
+- On-going culpable involvement in anti-social behaviour or criminal activities. - Breaches of tenancy within the last 3 years - Outstanding lawfully recoverable housing-related debt over £100. - Have an outstanding unspent conviction.